kimsjjkjn/PBPK_Propranolol/docs/Results.md

 Note:
 - Only the parameters reported in the literature were calculated and compared.
-- The in vivo time–concentration profile used for Figure 6 and Table 5 was digitised from published figures (as raw Time-Concentration datasets were unavailable).
-Digitised data are used only for profile-level goodness-of-fit metrics (e.g., AAFE, fold-accuracy).
-Pharmacokinetic (PK) parameter-level comparisons (Table 2) are made exclusively against literature PK parameter values, because it is more appropriate to benchmark against actual literature data rather than digitised estimates, as digitised values may not fully reflect observed in vivo data (except where digitisation is unavoidable, such as for Time–Concentration profiles).
+- The in vivo time–concentration datasets used for Figure 6 and Table 5 were digitised from published figures (as raw time-concentration datasets were unavailable).
+Digitised data are used only for plotting time-concentration profile and profile-level goodness-of-fit metrics (e.g., AAFE, fold-accuracy).
+Pharmacokinetic (PK) parameter-level comparisons (Table 6) are made exclusively against literature PK parameter values, because it is more appropriate to benchmark against actual literature data rather than digitised estimates, as digitised values may not fully reflect observed in vivo data.